Sbargaoui/rustic/bench/README.md

 :pushpin: Remember

-- Rust do not mix data and behaviour.
-You don't have "classes" like in Java
+- Rust does not mix data and its underlying behaviour.
+You don't have "classes" like in Python.
 - `enum` are powerful and commonly used with `match` operator

 :books: More resources